greenimpala/backbone-list/README.md

 ## Options

-You may pass the following properties when instantiating the main list view.
+You may pass the following properties when instantiating the main `ListView`.

 * `search`: Boolean denoting whether to display a search field.
 Default is `false`.
 * `animate`: Boolean denoting whether use animations when expanding and collapsing.
 Default is `false`.